 PIXL also has an Optical Fiducial System, consisting of a micro context camera (MCC) and Flood Light Illuminators (FLI) contributed by the Danish Technical University, two structured light illuminators (SLI), and some very smart software that allows PIXL to make decisions without humans involved.
 (Artificial Intelligence, by some definitions).

-It also has a hexapod: six motorized legs that enable PIXL to be positioned precisely relative to the target.
+It has as well a hexapod: six motorized legs that enable PIXL to be positioned precisely relative to the target.
 Combined, those capabilities allow PIXL to create finely detailed chemical and textural maps of the rock, potentially revealing the past presence of microbes.

 As Allwood explained it, “PIXL will be the first instrument on Mars to do petrology—the discipline that seeks to understand the origins of rocks by studying their composition, as it relates to their texture.”
 Data sent back by earlier Mars rovers (including Curiosity) allowed scientists to study rock chemistry, but lacked the spatial resolution to measure the chemical compositions of tiny rock components that could be seen in the high resolution cameras.